wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 ---
 layout: post
-title: How to clone and manage a jeykll website for your portfolio and blog
+title: How to clone and manage a jeykll website for personal portfolio and blog
 date: 2023-05-06 18:00:00-0800
 description:
 tags: website markdown jeykll